-My primary interests are in stellar evolution theory, a very broad and all-encompassing field of stellar astrophysics.
-Specifically, I work with stellar evolution models — a computational realization of the mathematical theory — that numerically implement a vast array of physics to simulate the interior conditions of stars.
-The main goal of stellar evolution models is to tie observable properties of stars (i.e., photometry) to the fundamental properties of the stars that produce those observables (i.e., mass, radius, temperature).
-However, the validity of the “transformation” from observables to fundamental properties requires the model physics be accurate (meaning correct).
+My primary interests lie in stellar evolution theory, which is a very broad and all-encompassing field of stellar astrophysics.
+Specifically, I work with stellar evolution models—a computational realization of the mathematical theory—that numerically implements a vast array of physics to simulate the interior conditions of stars.
+The main goal of stellar evolution models is to understand in detail what physical processes contribute to the observed properties of stars.
+That means models tie observable properties of stars (i.e., photometry and spectoscopy) to the fundamental properties of the stars that produce those observables (i.e., mass, radius, temperature).
+However, the validity of the “transformation” from observables to fundamental properties (and vice versa) requires that the model physics be accurate (meaning correct).
 That is where my research comes into the picture: I enjoy testing and modifying the current physics as well as adding new physics, when necessary.

 Also, search SAO/NASA ADS